 You Might Also Like

-Coffee culture has come to Russia relatively recently – within the last few years – but has exploded within that name.
-Although there are now many chains and independent shops dotting Russian cities, covering kiosks, to-go windows, and sit-down shops, there are few chains that have managed to become truly “Russian” in that they cover […]
+Coffee culture has come to Russia relatively recently – within the last few years – but has exploded within that time.
+Although there are now many chains and independent shops dotting Russian cities, covering kiosks, to-go windows, and sit-down shops, there are few chains that have managed to become truly “Russian” in that they were […]

 A wave of coffeeshops have relatively recently swept across Russia.
 Once dominated by dehyradted Nescafe, most Russian cities now offer modern coffee shops specializing in everything from quick, cheap coffee to go to comfortable places to sit and relax with your beverage and snack.
 Below are some notable locations in Moscow for coffee.
 Introduction Moscow’s […]